anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

         # we want to go in the opposite direction
 {% endhighlight %}

 Now we are talking!
-This is a valid gradient descent algorithm implemented and you will see it works.
+This is a valid gradient descent algorithm implemented and you can see that it works.

 But this algorithm has two very big disadvantages:
 1. It will be very slow as it requires computing loss again and again for each parameter change.
 We can have millions of parameters
-2. For complex networks, we may need to decrease the h value further for best derivative calculation, but it can be impossible since computers can work up to a certain precision
+2. For complex networks, we may need to decrease the *h* value further for best derivative approximation, but we can only go up to a point since computers can work up to a certain precision

 #### Backpropagation

-Instead of the finite difference, we will use a different algorithm called backpropagation which is also very simple.
+Instead of the finite difference, we will use a different algorithm called backpropagation to calculate the derivatives which is also very simple.
 To understand it, we should first understand the concept of computation graphs.

-A computation graph is simply a graph of operations, like `x * y`:
+A computation graph is simply a graph of operations where each node is an operation and edges represent values.
+Graph for `x * y` looks like:

 ![](/assets/graph1.png)